PX4/PX4-user_guide/en/sim_gazebo_classic/multi_vehicle_simulation_gazebo.md

-# Multi-Vehicle Simulation with Gazebo
+# Multi-Vehicle Simulation with Gazebo Classic

-This topic explains how to simulate multiple UAV vehicles using Gazebo and SITL (Linux only).
+This topic explains how to simulate multiple UAV vehicles using [Gazebo Classic](../sim_gazebo_classic/README.md) and SITL (Linux only).
 A different approach is used for simulation with and without ROS.

 <a id="no_ros"></a>
-## Multiple Vehicle with Gazebo (No ROS)
+## Multiple Vehicle with Gazebo Classic (No ROS)

-To simulate multiple iris or plane vehicles in Gazebo use the following commands in the terminal (from the root of the *Firmware* tree):
+To simulate multiple iris or plane vehicles in Gazebo Classic use the following commands in the terminal (from the root of the *Firmware* tree):
 ```
 Tools/gazebo/sitl_multiple_run.sh [-m <model>] [-n <number_of_vehicles>] [-w <world>] [-s <script>] [-t <target>] [-l <label>]
 ```

 - `<model>`: The [vehicle type/model](../sim_gazebo_classic/gazebo_vehicles.md) to spawn, e.g.: `iris` (default), `plane`, `standard_vtol`, `rover`, `r1_rover` `typhoon_h480`.
 - `<number_of_vehicles>`: The number of vehicles to spawn.
   Default is 3.
   Maximum is 255.
 - `<world>`: The [world](../sim_gazebo_classic/gazebo_worlds.md) that the vehicle should be spawned into, e.g.: `empty` (default)
 - `<script>`: Spawn multiple vehicles of different types (overriding the values in `-m` and `-n`).
   For example: